One question fraud managers get consistently asked: are we certain our fraud detection tool is the right one?

 One of the biggest flaws in the chargeback guarantee model amounts to a conflict of interest.
 If your fraud prevention vendor spends fortunes refunding chargebacks, they have every incentive to decrease their frequency – even by risking more false positives.

 Tied to this problem is one of opacity.
 Vendors who take control over chargebacks have few reasons to be open about their processes.
-As you lose insight into the fraud prevention mechanisms that govern your business, you are less likely to learn from your mistakes and understand why fraud happens – or how to fight it effectively.
+As you lose insight into the mechanisms that govern your business, you are less likely to learn from your mistakes and understand why fraud happens – or how to fight it effectively.

 Paying for Fraud Prevention via Micro Fees